flogy/gatsby-starter-capacitor/README.md

     After an initial start, you can use the NPM scripts `npm run build` and `npm run start:ios` to restart / apply code changes.

+## Contribute 🦸

+Contributions are more than welcome!
+I love how Gatsby helps us developers building great web apps in a short time.
+That's why I'd like to give back with contributions like this.
+If you feel the same and would like to join me in this project it would be awesome to get in touch! 😊

+Please feel free to create, comment and of course solve some of the issues.
+To get started you can also go for the easier issues marked with the `good first issue` label if you like.

 ## License

 The [MIT License](LICENSE)